-This ambition can be easily lost beneath the challenges everyone faces when taking on a project.
+This ambition is easily lost beneath the challenges everyone faces when taking on a project.
 Designing and building is not simple.
 It is subject to a whole range of forces and involves input from a wide variety of people with different skills and concerns.
 The architect’s role is to navigate this journey and to empower clients through the process.
 It requires a pragmatic and flexible approach, backed up by technical knowledge and an unwavering commitment to the quality of the finished building.

 I am always looking for clients, consultants, contractors and other craftsmen, with shared values, commitment and enthusiasm for this creative process.
 I continue to learn from past projects and collaborations as well as looking at each new project with fresh eyes.
 My aim is to deliver the best outcome for each of my clients whilst remaining true to my design ethos and values.

 Each time we build we use materials and energy that contribute to emissions and deplete finite resources.
-In addition we change the immediate environment of the site and its surroundings- buildings leave a lasting legacy that is difficult to undo.
-We must therefore always build as responsibly as possible using materials and energy frugally, and to encourage our peers to do the same in their turn through on-going learning and sharing of knowledge.
+In addition we change the immediate environment of the site and its surroundings.
+Buildings leave a lasting legacy that is difficult to undo.
+We must therefore always build as responsibly as possible using materials and energy frugally, and encourage our peers to do the same in their turn.

-This starts with a strategy of re-use as opposed to demolition wherever possible, and minimising the use of particularly carbon intensive materials such as cement and steel, which together account for approximately 50% of industrial carbon emissions.
+This starts with a strategy of re-use as opposed to demolition wherever possible and minimising the use of particularly carbon intensive materials such as cement and steel, which account for approximately 40% of industrial carbon emissions.
 Through careful design, buildings can have long lives with low embodied energy as well as low energy in use.
 Practically this may mean simple decisions, for example building less to achieve the same, or reducing spans to allow the use of timber instead of steel.
 These decisions, large and small, each have their environmental consequences.